david-osas/StudyCards-android-native/README.md

 ![check answer](images/check_answer.jpg?raw=true)

-Lastly, by clicking on the icon in the appbar the user can initiate study mode which sends daily notifications reminding the user to study
+Lastly, by clicking on the icon in the app bar the user can initiate study mode which sends daily notifications reminding the user to study

 ![study mode](images/study_mode.jpg?raw=true)